Yejashi/obsidianNotes/Research/LLVM/Clang/Preprocessor.md

 The `-E` command-line option for clang is pretty useful for printing textual content right after preprocessing

 ### Working with SourceLocation and SourceManager
+When working closely with source files, one of the most fundamental questions is how a compiler frontend would be able to locate a piece of string in the file.